Page Contents:

 Once an axolotl surpasses 6 inches in length, you may add fine sand at the bottom no larger than 1mm in diameter.

 Axolotls enjoy larger rocks and plants in their habitat to hide in and explore.
-Anything that produces bubbles is also great enrichment.

 Can Axolotls harm you?